The Five Stans of The Silk Road

 Meals Included: Breakfast

 Today we set out to explore some of the Almaty's major sites, starting in the Park of 28 Guards.
-The park is diverse, serving as popular meeting place for locals as well as housing a variety of important monuments and buildings.
-The park's focal point is the Ascension Cathedral, a beautiful Russian Orthodox style cathedral and one of only two wooden buildings left in the city.
+The park is diverse, serving as a popular meeting place for locals as well as housing a variety of important monuments and buildings.
+The park's focal point is the Ascension Cathedral, a beautiful Russian Orthodox-style cathedral and one of only two wooden buildings left in the city.
 Also found in the park are imposing Soviet statues remembering falling soldiers from campaigns such as WW2 and the Afghan War, where many Kazakh nationals fought to support the USSR's interests.

 The rest of the afternoon has been left free to relax, or further exploration.
 You could take a taxi up to the Medeo ice rink, then travel by cable car to the top of the Shymbulak skiing area for superb views of the city and the surrounding mountains.